Experienced & Knowledgeable Legal Counsel in Okemos & Lansing, Michigan

 Who’s At Fault?

 Settling the claims associated with a car accident can be difficult when all case facts are considered.
-One of the main points of concern is whether you live in a no-fault or comparative fault state.
-The state of Michigan is a no-fault insurance state which requires drivers and other accident victims to file claims with their own insurance company first, regardless of who is at fault.
+One of the main points of concern is whether you live in a no-fault or comparative-fault state.
+The state of Michigan is a no-fault insurance state that requires drivers and other accident victims to file claims with their own insurance company first, regardless of who is at fault.

 What is No-Fault Insurance?